 An additional and related article that I think will serve you incredibly well here, is one I wrote last year and offers up a number of very useful strategies for owning your life in the now and not letting the past drag you to places you do not want to be, but also aiding and advancing a sense of healthy optimism about your future life, enjoy this: Owning Your Life and Being Responsible For Who You Are Today.

-Ok, have an awesome weekend, I’ll be back next week.
+Ok, have an awesome weekend, fill it with future memories, I’ll be back next week.